Visa policy of Ireland: Non-ordinary passport

+Holders of diplomatic passports, as well as holders of official, service, special and public affairs passports travelling with a government minister on an official visit, of the following countries, may enter without a visa:

-Entry visas
+Entry visa

 A traveller who does not qualify for one of the visa exemptions above is required to apply for an Irish visa in advance at an Irish embassy or consulate.

 A single entry visa costs €60, whilst a multiple entry visa costs €100.
 However, spouses and certain family members of EEA and Swiss citizens are issued Irish visas free of charge.

 In addition, visa applicants who are the nationals of following countries and territories are exempt from paying a fee:

-All visa applicants aged 6 years and over, residing in Nigeria (irrespective of nationality) are required to submit their fingerprints as part of the visa application process.
+All visa applicants aged 6 years and over, residing in China, Hong Kong, India, Nigeria, or Pakistan (irrespective of nationality) are required to submit their fingerprints as part of the visa application process.